Using CBD to Optimize Your Fitness Performance

 If you usually wait until later in the day to exercise, a CBD capsule can quickly become part of your morning routine.

-Afternoon: If you’ve already completed your morning workout and soreness becomes a distraction to your work, a CBD topical can help.
+Afternoon: If you’ve already completed your morning workout and muscle discomfort becomes a distraction to your work, a CBD topical can help.

 If you hit the gym during lunch, you may want to eat a homemade CBD protein bar before or after your workout.
 You can also add a serving of CBD to your shake or smoothie.
 Either option is a great way to get a daily serving of CBD.